Lapithos

-Lapithos or Lapethos (Λάπηθος; Lapta) is a town in Cyprus.
-De facto, it is under the control of Northern Cyprus.
+Lapithos or Lapethos (Λάπηθος; Lapta) is a town in Cyprus under the control of Northern Cyprus.

 Archeologists claim that Lapithos was founded by the Achean brothers Praxandros and Cepheus.
 According to Strabo, the ancient settlement of Lapathus, the site of which is nearby, was founded by Spartans.

 In Assyrian inscriptions, Lapithos is mentioned as one of the eleven Cypriot kingdoms.
 During the Persian rule, Lapithos was settled by Phoenicians for a while.
 The last independent king Praxippos was subdued by Ptolemy I in 312 BC.

 Lambousa is the name currently used for the ancient Greek town on the coast about 3 km north of the current Lapithos.

 History

 Pre-Roman

 Strabo wrote that Lapethos is a 'construction of the Laconians and of Praxandros'.
 The philosopher Alexander of Ephesus called it "Imeroessa", meaning "attractive" and "passion-arousing".

 Lapithos is usually referred in archaeological literature as a Laconian colony built after the Trojan War, by Praxandros, its first king.
-However, findings from excavations i.e. pots and pottery wheels date back its existence as early as 3000 BC.
+However, findings from excavations i.e. pots and pottery wheels date its existence as early as 3000 BC.
 According to Diodoros of Sicily, who wrote in the 4th century BC, Lapithos was one of the nine kingdoms of Cyprus.

 Peisistratos, king of Lapithos, with his flotilla, together with Nicocreon of Salamis and Stasanor of Curion, came to the aid of Alexander the Great, helping him to capture Tyre in Phoenicia.
-For this reason Alexander, the victorious army commander, declared Cyprus free from the Persians.
+For this reason Alexander declared Cyprus free from the Persians.
 The last king of Lapethos was Praxippos.

 Roman, Byzantine and Lusignan periods

 During the period of the Roman Empire, Lapethos had more than 10,000 inhabitants.
 It formed one of the four districts of Cyprus.
 From ancient times, Lapithos became a centre for the processing of copper and more importantly an earthenware centre.

-During the proto-Christian period (25 BC – 250 AD) Lapethos experienced a great commercial drive because of the plethora of its produce, but also because of its port and its shipyard.
-During this period Lapethos was given the name Lambousa, "shining", maybe because of its shining wealth or because of its shining beauty and cleanliness or because of its lighthouse, which shed shining light to the surrounding region.
+During the proto-Christian period (25 BC – 250 AD) Lapethos experienced a great commercial drive because of the plethora of its produce and its port and its shipyard.
+During this period Lapethos was given the name Lambousa, "shining", maybe because of its shining wealth or because of its shining beauty and cleanliness or because of its lighthouse.